-Irrespective if a shipment is performed within a company or intercontinentally adequate supply chain controls should be in place.
+Irrespective if a shipment is performed within a company or to third parties adequate supply chain controls should be in place.

-For intercontinental API shipments a system should be in place to assure packaging and supply chain integrity.
+For API shipments, a system should be in place to assure packaging and supply chain integrity.
 If needed, special controls should be in place to assure shipments meet the defined requirements.
-Examples are, unique seals, temp tales, defined R&R of changes in product ownership during the shipment and supply chain.
+Examples are: unique seals, temp tales, defined R&R of changes in product ownership during the shipment and supply chain.